opatiny/octanis-internship-workbook/docs/dailyReports.md

 - started reading paragraphs of "The Art of Electronics"

 ### 2019.06.17 - w3

 - try printing thermochrome filament of Robox -> it could be used to make cases that change color in case something is heating up inside
 - upgraded MK3 printer firmware
-- moved things around with Sam (11-15)
+- moved things around with Sam (11-15), company business
+- continued electronics theory doc
+-
+### 2019.06.18 - w3

+- debrief meeting with Raph and Quentin
+- learned more about transistors
+- problems with 3D printer -> MINTEMP error...
+- continued working on electronics: reverse engineering wheels
+- wheel teardown and basic soldering (cables to analyse encoder signal)
+- getting started with multimeter, oscilloscope, power supply